Freshwater species crisis

 This wealth of life is at risk of being lost.
 Compounding threats such as pollution, overexploitation, habitat loss and invasive species introductions are rapidly altering the conditions to which freshwater species have adapted over many millennia.

 Freshwater ecosystems already have an extinction rate four to six times higher than marine or terrestrial environments, and there has been a staggering 84% decline in freshwater population size since 1970.
-Fishes are among the most threatened groups: of some 18,000 freshwater fish species, around one in four are threatened with extinction.
+Fishes are among the most threatened groups: of some 18,000 freshwater fish species, around one in three are threatened with extinction.

 SHOAL exists to address that challenge.
 We will give critical attention, escalate support, and accelerate and intensify the action that is urgently required to stem the tide of extinction and recover endangered species populations throughout the Earth’s freshwaters.